talk2sjb/ksqldb-sample/README.md

 2. jq
 3. ksqtools project (in Titan)

 In order to successfuly start/run the citadel project, it needs the ksqldb plugins (UDFs) to be placed in the correct directory.
-Please follow the steps in the `README.md` file of the corresponding project [here](https://gitlab.com/gosecure/development/titan/backend/ksqltools)

 # To start
 ## On Ubuntu